rjvrr/DS-Lab/README.md

 # DS-Lab
-Questions solved in the Data
+Questions solved in the Data Structure Lab